|Australasian Language Technology Workshop 2010|

 We strongly recommend the use of ACL LaTeX style files or Microsoft Word Style files tailored for this year's conference.
 The style files and example documents are available from the workshop website.We reserve the right to reject submissions that do not conform to these styles including font and page size restrictions.

 If we cannot print your PDF file by the submission date it will be rejected without being reviewed.
 Therefore you are encouraged to send an early version with the typographical complexity of your final intended version so that we can check it is printable.
-All papers should include the full authors' names and affiliations.
-(Note that this diverges from the "blind" submission guidelines adopted for ACL conferences.)
 Detailed directions for submission will be made available at the workshop website.
 Contact the organisers for any questions regarding this process.

-A proceedings containing all papers (full paper and short paper submissions) will be produced and published by HCSNet in CD-ROM format.
-The full proceedings volume will also be published online on the website of the Australasian Language Technology Association (ALTA).
+The full proceedings volume will have an ISSN and will be published online on the ACL anthology website as well as the website of the Australasian Language Technology Association (ALTA).

 EnquiriesThe Australasian Language Technology Workshop is being organised by ALTA, the Australasian Language Technology Association.
-For any comments or questions about the workshop please contact the workshop organisers (workshop AT ics.mq.edu.au).
+For any comments or questions about the workshop please contact the workshop organisers (altw2010 AT gmail DOT com).